 My professional experiences prior to Wheaton are as varied as being the Deputy Project Manager for a European Union funded project to support demobilization, disarmament, reintegration among ex-militants in the Niger Delta, to directing the Social Justice Resource Center at Northeastern University, to managing a local program promoting literacy and life-skills among girls ages 11-14.

-The span of my professional history centers around one persistent question: how can I transform violence, exploitation, apathy, and oppression into access, restoration, engagement, and liberation?
+The span of my professional history centers around one persistent question: how can I transform violence, exploitation, apathy, and oppression into access, restoration, justice, and human flourishing?

 I do not have the answer systemically, but at the micro-level there are significant strides we can make together.
 In this graphic, you will see some of the essential components for how I plan to partner with each of you to entrench equity and belonging here at Wheaton.